 To help lure the Earthrealm fighters to Outworld, Shao Kahn captures Sonya (and, incidentally, Kano) and has his forces destroy the temple of Liu Kang’s White Lotus Society.
 I’m honestly not sure why he bothered because literally the entire point of Shang Tsung’s plan is that an invitation to Mortal Kombat can’t be refused, but I suppose that sort of thing sends a message.

 The playable roster has grown from seven characters to twelve.
 Everyone except Sonya and Kano return from the original game, and there are some interesting new faces making their debut appearances.
-Everyone has more special moves and two fatalities, and the character sprites are much more detailed with smoother animation.
+Everyone has more special moves and two fatalities (plus a couple of new finishing moves we’ll talk about in a bit), and the character sprites are much more detailed with smoother animation.

 Liu Kang (Ho Sung Pak):

 The new Grand Champion of Mortal Kombat returns home, and sees it razed to the ground and his brethren killed.
 This time he’s pissed, no more of that “no killing” bullshit.
 Liu Kang does actually still have his original non-fatality, but his other fatality involves him turning into a dragon and chomping the opponent in half.
 He also has an all-new bicycle kick special move, complete with the most ridiculous voice clip ever.

 Liu Kang’s fellow Shaolin monk tags along when Liu heads to Outworld to beat the shit out of Shao Kahn.
 Kung Lao is another descendant of the Great Kung Lao, but doesn’t care about being a great warrior and would rather live in peace.
 In battle, Lao uses his razor-rimmed hat to great effect and has some of the coolest fatalities in the game.